 Table of Contents

-- What is atopic dermatitis?
-An overview for sufferers
+- What is Neurodermatitis?
+An Overview for Sufferers

-Important note: Atopic dermatitis affects approximately 3.5 million people in Germany alone.
-This chronic inflammatory skin disease is not contagious but can significantly impair quality of life.
+Important Note: In Germany alone, neurodermatitis affects about 3.5 million people.
+This chronic inflammatory skin disease is not contagious, but it can significantly impair quality of life.

-Proven natural approaches help with atopic dermatitis: home remedies for atopic dermatitis such as oatmeal baths and aloe vera, targeted atopic dermatitis care with moisturizing creams, avoiding triggers, and stress-reducing measures.
-A high-quality atopic dermatitis cream with hemp seed oil and ceramides can strengthen the skin barrier and relieve inflammation.
+For neurodermatitis, proven natural approaches help: neurodermatitis home remedies such as oatmeal baths and aloe vera, targeted neurodermatitis care with re-greasing creams, avoiding triggers, and stress-reducing measures.
+A high-quality neurodermatitis cream with hemp seed oil and ceramides can strengthen the skin barrier and alleviate inflammation.

 Neurodermatitis, medically known as atopic dermatitis, is much more than just "dry skin."
-It's a chronic skin disease that recurs in phases and affects different phases of life to varying degrees.
+It is a chronic skin condition that progresses in flares and affects different stages of life with varying severity.

 - Chronic inflammatory skin disease

-- Occurs in phases (acute and quiet phases)
+- Occurs in flares (acute and quiescent phases)

 - Main symptom: Intense itching